xpipe-io/xpipe/CONTRIBUTING.md

 ## Development Setup

-You need to have an up-to-date version of XPipe installed on your local system in order to properly run XPipe in a development environment.
-This is due to the fact that some components are only included in the release version and not in this repository.
-XPipe is able to automatically detect your local installation and fetch the required components from it when it is run in a development environment.

-Note that in case the current master branch is ahead of the latest release, it might happen that there are some incompatibilities when loading data from your local XPipe installation.
-You should therefore always check out the matching version tag for your local repository and local XPipe installation.
-You can find the available version tags at https://github.com/xpipe-io/xpipe/tags.
-So for example if you currently have XPipe `16.0` installed, you should run `git reset --hard 16.0` first to properly compile against it.

 You need to have JDK for Java 25 installed to compile the project.
 If you are on Linux or macOS, you can easily accomplish that by running
 ```bash